Virginia Workers' Compensation Benefits Process

 How to Apply for Virginia Workers’ Compensation Benefits

-Important: We updated this article in November 2022 to ensure the information below is both current and accurate.
+Important: We updated this article in April 2024 to ensure the information below is correct.
 Unless you’re a federal employee, state law outlines who gets Virginia workers’ compensation benefits and how the process works.
 If you were injured or got sick on the job in the Commonwealth, you should focus on getting better, not stressing about the claims process.

 We’ve gathered the information you need to get the benefits you deserve.

-Commonwealth businesses with at least two employees must carry Virginia workers’ compensation insurance.
-State law defines “employees” as:
+Commonwealth employers with at least two employees must have Virginia workers’ compensation insurance coverage.
+State law defines any of the following as a covered “employee” for workers’ comp insurance:

 • Part-time workers